christinegp/docs/concepts/challenges.md

 * *Schedule:* Customize the time frame that the challenge is active.
 Includes the capability to have recurring challenges.

-### Assignee
-Choose an **assignee** for a challenge in order to give ownership or responsibility for the challenge to one or more team members.
-You can easily find the tasks assigned to a specific person by searching for a name in the Challenge search bar.

 ## Challenge Eligibility
 Use segment or eligibility based eligibility to limit who can see and act on which challenges.